juglab/featureforest/docs/segmentation.md

 6. **Apply to Stack** button: To apply the post-processing to the whole loaded stack, please push this button!

 !!! info
     **RF** prediction is pixel based, so the mask will have holes, fuzzy edges and it's not smooth.
 To make the predicted mask smooth, we are using the *min-curvature smoothing* algorhitm which is a edge-preserving iterative algorithm.
-It means, this algorithm will not reshape the overall shape of the mask components while smoothing them, and you have the power to run it enough times to get your desired results.
+It means, this algorithm will not change the overall shape of the mask components while smoothing them, and you have the power to run it enough times to get your desired results.

 !!! tip
     Using SAM for the post-processing usually generate a decent mask.
 If your image has small number of almost well-separated objects, then we recommend using the **SAM Auto-Segmentation** option.
 Otherwise, use the **SAM Predictor**.
 It will be faster as well.